 #1 Shun Huang Rd.
 Chaoyang District

 A Christian congregation of about 300 members serving the community of believers in Shunyi.
 In addition to regular Sunday services, offers a wide variety of classes and groups for kids and adults of all ages seeking to better understand their faith or connect with other believers in Beijing.
-Check website for service times.
+Check the website for service times.

 The Church of the Immaculate Conception of the Blessed Virgin